rnas/binary/README.md

 #Binary Master

-A Firefox Os challang game about base conversion.
+A Firefox Os challange game about base conversion.